-I tried to show at once: I am here, together with you, I do not want anyone to die, and I want everyone to receive medical care in time.
-My stay at the frontline is my mission for this country.
+"I tried to tell them everything at once: I am here, together with you; I do not want anyone to die, and I want everyone to receive medical care in time," Alina explains.
+"My stay at the frontline is my mission for this country.
 There should be no gender divide.
-When you make yourself clear, people realize that 'she's a girl' jokes are out of the question.
+When you make yourself clear, people realize that 'she's a girl' jokes are out of the question."

 She did not need special attention or more comfort:

-On the frontline, Alina met her boyfriend, Dmytro Kotsyubaylo, the current commander of the Right Sector Ukrainian Volunteer Corps in Avdiyivka.
+On the front line, Alina met her boyfriend, Dmytro Kotsyubaylo, the current commander of the Right Sector Ukrainian Volunteer Corps in Avdiyivka.
 Photo: Alina Mykhailova / Facebook

-"We got unmanned aerial vehicles, helicopters.
-We decided to gather people so that they could control them, and we could fight more professionally," the fighter says.
+"We got unmanned aerial vehicles, helicopters," the fighter says.
+"We decided to gather people so that they could control them, and we could fight more professionally."

-"I came home and couldn't talk about anything but the war.
-When you're there, you don't care.
-I felt there in my element, we worked a lot, helped the military.
-But then new thoughts came to mind: does what I am doing make sense?
-I gave everything I could, but it seemed that everything remained as it was," Alina recalls.
+"I came home and couldn't talk about anything but the war," Alina recalls.
+"When you're there, you don't care.
+I felt in my element there, we worked a lot, helped the military.
+But then new thoughts came to mind: what I am doing and does this make any sense?
+I gave everything I could, but it seemed that nothing changed."

 The lucky call

-"It was still difficult when I came with my students to my unit.
-I came to my home, to the war, but in a completely different role," Alina recalls.
+"It was still difficult when I went with my students to my unit," Alina recalls.
+"I returned to my home, to the war, but in a completely different role,"

 Alina Mykhailova (center) at the frontline.
 Photo: Alina Mykhailova / Facebook

-"It is difficult to witness constant losses.
+It is difficult to witness constant losses.
 A fighter died in my unit: in the morning you drink tea with him, and then he doesn't come back.
-When you constantly live among this - you do change," says Alina.
+When you constantly live among this, you do change.